Humanscale M2.1 Monitor Arm Review

 In the active office furniture industry, Humanscale is the resident aesthete.
 Two of their previous entrants, the Float Table and the Quickstand Desktop Riser, both sport attractive designs that underscore their minimalist philosophy: Humanscale makes products that are simple and clean, from the Float Table’s unobtrusive height adjustment lever to the Quickstand’s embedded cable management.

-The M2 seems to follow a similar aesthetic principle.
-Its steel-and-aluminum construction results in a white-chrome luster that’ll feel familiar to the iPhone crowd.
-In stark contrast to the plastic-laden Ergotron arms, the M2 is visually less obtrusive, especially in the articulating joints connecting the two arm segments, where the M2 boasts a much slimmer profile.
+The M2.1 seems to follow a similar aesthetic principle.
+Its steel and aluminum construction results in a white-chrome luster that’ll feel familiar to the iPhone crowd.
+In stark contrast to the plastic-laden Ergotron arms, the M2.1 is visually less obtrusive, especially in the articulating joints connecting the two arm segments, where the M2.1 boasts a much slimmer profile.

-Humanscale has been around for over seven years.
-In that time the company has made a name for itself producing beautifully designed, durable equipment for the modern office.
+The company has been around for decades, and in that time the company has made a name for itself producing beautifully designed, durable equipment for the modern office.
 Their products have won numerous design awards and have even been featured in Museum of Modern Art in New York City.
 You’re most likely to spot their products in high-priced law firms and other organizations that invest a lot in interior design.